marlens123/ponds/README.md

 ----------------------------

-semantic segmentation model architecture by quebvel, with changes: Dropout layers added (marked in file)
+semantic segmentation model architecture by quebvel, with changes: Dropout layers added (marked in file with 'CHANGED')

 ----------------------------